 How can I get Spravato (esketamine) covered by Mass General Brigham Health Plan?

-Learn more about the specific insurance coverage for esketamine therapy and Spravato with Mass General Brigham Health Plan.
+Looking for plan-specific coverage details by State?
+See our Massachusetts Mass General Brigham / Allways Spravato coverage details.
 For more information about how Lumin Health works with insurance, visit our insurance cost & information page.

 Frequently asked questions